Racism and Brexit: notes towards an antiracist populism

 The touch of iconoclasm

 This article is about the compelling online videos of iconoclastic destruction of Roman and Neo-Assyrian artefacts by Isis in Northern Iraq in 2015.
 Thinking about iconoclasm as an ironic rebuttal of the museum’s printed injunction ‘do not touch’, I've been writing a bit about the role of touch in the politics of cultural preservation.
-This article is currently under review.
+This article is forthcoming with the European Journal of Cultural Studies.
 I've uploaded an author draft here.

 Race, debt and the welfare state